 "A girl feels very ill, can scarcely do her work.
 Why does she not ask permission to go home?
-Ah! the master is very particular, and if we are away half a day, we risk being sent away altogether."
+Ah! the master is very particular, and if we are away a quarter of a day, we risk being sent away altogether."

-Or Sir D. Barry: {162b}
+Or Sir D. Barry:

 "Thomas McDurt, workman, has slight fever.
-Cannot stay at home longer than four days, because he would fear of losing his place."
+Cannot stay at home longer four days, because he would fear of losing his place."

 And so it goes on in almost all the factories.
 The employment of young girls produces all sorts of irregularities during the period of development.
 In some, especially those who are better fed, the heat of the factories hastens this process, so that in single cases, girls of thirteen and fourteen are wholly mature.
-Robertson, whom I have already cited (mentioned in the Factories' Inquiry Commission's Report as the "eminent" gynaecologist of Manchester), relates in the North of England Medical and Surgical Journal, that he had seen a girl of eleven years who was not only a wholly developed woman, but pregnant, and that it was by no means rare in Manchester for women to be confined at fifteen years of age.
+Roberton, whom I have already cited (mentioned in the Factories' Inquiry Commission's Report as the "eminent" gynaecologist of Manchester), relates in the North of England Medical and Surgical Journal, that he had seen a girl of eleven years who was not only a wholly developed woman, but pregnant, and that it was by no means rare in Manchester for women to be confined at fifteen years of age.
 In such cases, the influence of the warmth of the factories is the same as that of a tropical climate, and, as in such climates, the abnormally early development revenges itself by correspondingly premature age and debility.
-On the other hand, retarded development of the female constitution occurs, the breasts mature late or not at all. {162c} Menstruation first appears in the seventeenth or Eighteenth, sometimes in the twentieth year, and is often wholly wanting. {163a} Irregular menstruation, coupled with great pain and numerous affections, especially with anaemia, is very frequent, as the medical reports unanimously state.
+On the other hand, retarded development of the female constitution occurs, the breasts mature late or not at all.
+Menstruation first appears in the seventeenth or eighteenth, sometimes in the twentieth year, and is often wholly wanting.
+Irregular menstruation, coupled with great